TuwaIO/orbit/apps/docs/src/content/apiReference/orbit-core/src/components/getParsedStorageItem.md

 `ReturnType` \| `undefined`

-The parsed LastConnectedWallet object or undefined if data is not found/invalid
+The parsed LastConnectedConnector object or undefined if data is not found/invalid